 Restoring coin is a team effort.

-While the coin shortage presents a new and intimidating challenge during the ongoing pandemic, customers can still play a key role in supporting local retailers.
+While the coin circulation issue presents a new and intimidating challenge during the ongoing pandemic, customers can still play a key role in supporting local retailers.
 By making an effort to pay with exact change, shopping small, and following safe, in-person purchasing practices, customers can collectively revive coin circulation in the U.S.

 Some business are trying to solve this problem by only accepting cards.
 However, encouraging the sole use of credit cards can indirectly discriminate against buyers without bank accounts, making it difficult for them to purchase necessities such as groceries and household items.
 Additionally, accepting interchange fees charged by credit card companies is an existing pain point for many businesses, particularly for small businesses struggling to make ends meet during the pandemic.